Get Free Solar Panel Quotes

 What Happened to IKEA Solar Panels?

-IKEA is one of the best destinations in the UK for affordable, trustworthy home products, so you’d naturally look to this Swedish superstore to save on solar panel costs.
+IKEA is one of the best destinations in the UK for affordable, trustworthy home products, so you’d naturally look to this Swedish superstore for solar panels.

 It just makes sense – and for a brief, shining moment, IKEA sold solar panels and batteries in the UK, for the kind of low prices you’d expect from the Scandinavian giant.

-Unfortunately, IKEA stopped selling solar panels a couple of years ago, and in this article, we’ll explain what happened.
+Unfortunately, IKEA stopped selling solar panels a couple of years ago, with new solar panel installers sweeping the scene.
+In this article, we’ll explain what happened.

 If you want to start saving money now, though, just fill in this quick form to receive a free quote from trusted solar specialists.